Justinianus2001/Justinianus2001/README.md

-*Quote of the Day (04/29/2021):*
+*Quote of the Day (05/01/2021):*

-_**The best way to not feel hopeless is to get up and do something.
-Don't wait for good things to happen to you.
-If you go out and make some good things happen, you will fill the world with hope, you will fill yourself with hope.**_
+_**At that point where you have decided to upgrade from aspiration to expectation and have begun to visualize an outcome, something incredibly important has happened, you have committed to the process of change.**_

-Barack Obama
+Lorii Myers